 In Georgia, the crime of domestic violence is a sentencing enhancement triggered by a specific statutory relationship identified in the Family Violence Act.

 - stepparents and stepchildren;

 - persons currently or formerly residing together.

-Call (912) 214-3592 or reach out to our Savannah domestic violence attorney online for a free consultation.
+Call (912) 214-3592 or contact us online to speak with our Savannah domestic violence attorney during a free consultation.

 What to Know About Georgia’s Family Violence Act